rjainrjain/midterm-project-movie-chatbots/README.md

 ```
 chatbot> Thanks!
 I have five movies to make a recommendation.
 I suggest you watch "Happy Gilmore (1996)".
 Would you like to hear another recommendation?
+(Yes/No)
 (Or enter :quit if you're done.)

-user> Yes!
+user> Yes

 chatbot> I suggest you watch "Kicking and Screaming (1995)".
-Would you like to hear another recommendation?
+Would you like to hear another recommendation (Yes/No)?
 (Or enter :quit if you're done.)

 user> :quit